-The Division is required to set forth the County's policies and procedures for citizen participation in the process of developing and implementing the Con Plan and all its components.
+The OCNHD is required to set forth the County's policies and procedures for citizen participation in the process of developing and implementing the Con Plan and all its components.
 In accordance with 24 CFR Part 91.105 et seq, Oakland County maintains a Citizen Participation Plan (CPP).
 The Plan applies to the CDBG, HOME and ESG programs as well as to the development and implementation of the Con Plan and AAP.
 The CPP outlines the procedures and processes used by the County to solicit citizen input.
-The County followed the CPP outreach, noticing and hearing requirements in development of the Con Plan.
+The County followed the CPP outreach, noticing, and hearing requirements in development of the Con Plan.
 Oakland County encourages residents to participate in the Con Plan and AAP process.
 In addition, input is requested on the CAPER, environmental reviews, requests for release of funds and plan amendments.

 Oakland County maximizes citizen participation through its Citizen Advisory Council (CAC).
 The Housing and Community Development Act of 1974 requires that cooperating cities, townships, and villages, in addition to citizens at large, provide input on community development needs.
-Oakland County's BOC Resolution #7835 established a CAC with the goal to provide a mechanism for citizens representing broad socio-economic and geographic areas to voice concerns on the planning, implementation and assessment of the "Urban County" program.
+Oakland County's BOC Resolution #7835 established a Citizens Advisory Council (CAC) with the goal to provide a mechanism for citizens representing broad socio-economic and geographic areas to voice concerns on the planning, implementation and assessment of the "Urban County" program.
 The CAC consists of twenty members appointed by the BOC who are representatives of participating communities, County Commissioners and the general public.
-The members selected represent Oakland County's LI population.
+The members selected represent Oakland County's low-income (LI) population.
 The CAC serves in an advisory capacity to Division staff and the BOC to develop and assess federal grant program policies and operations.
 Despite selection from various geographic regions, all members represent the County.

 Oakland County encourages participation in the formulation of priorities, strategies and funding allocations related to the Con Plan.
-To broaden citizen participation, the County's PY 2023 Annual Action Plan process included:
+To broaden citizen participation, the County's PY 2025 Annual Action Plan process included:

-- Advertised citizen participation opportunities in print media, website, online social media, and via email through listservs and individual emails - Made Community Needs Survey available from 5/10/2023 to 6/9/2023 online or in print and available in several languages - Emailed Community Needs Survey link and language to CAC members - Used the Department of Public Communications to push the survey via social media channels and listservs - Newspaper ads for public hearings - Encouraged participation with events/meetings
+- Advertised citizen participation opportunities in print media, website, online social media, and via email through listservs and individual emails - Made Community Needs Survey available from 03/18/2025 to 5/16/2025 online or in print and available in several languages - Emailed Community Needs Survey link and language to CAC members - Used Oakland County's Department of Public Communications to push the survey via social media channels and listservs - Newspaper ads for public hearings - Online publications for public hearings - Encouraged participation with events/meetings